chimkenu/Expunge/README.md

-# expunge
+# Expunge

-a small minecraft plugin / minigame

-a plugin that attempts to emulate zombie shooter games similar to l4d
+A small minecraft plugin that emulates zombie shooter games similar to Left4Dead.

-> this plugin wont work without the map, which is only avaliable at the server: **expunge.minehut.gg**
+> This is playable over at **expunge.minehut.gg**

-## what is there
+## What is there?

-- a tutorial
+- A custom map
-- large variety of weapons and utilities
+- Large variety of weapons and utilities
-- custom mobs
+- Custom mobs
-- cutscenes and dialogue
+- Cutscenes and dialogue
-- achievements (needs the expunge-datapack)